-- 1. View from McIlroy Park towards Chazey Barn Farm, the Thames Meadow and the Chilterns escarpment - 2.
-View northwards down Southampton St from Whitley St towards St Giles Church, St Mary's Church and Greyfriars Church - 3.
-View upstream from Caversham Bridge - 4.
-View northwards down Russell St towards the Church of the Holy Trinity - 5.
-View over Redlands Conservation Area toward the Chilterns escarpment - 6.
+- View over Alexandra Road Conservation Area toward the Chilterns escarpment - 6.
 View southwards down St Annes Rd towards Downshire Square - 7.
 View of St Annes Church Tower from the west - 8.
-View towards Caversham Park House from the A329(M) and surrounding streets. - 4.2.21 Development proposals should consider opportunities for view enhancement.
+View towards Caversham Park House from the A329(M), railway and surrounding streets - 9.
+View southwards along tree-lined Coley Avenue - 4.2.21 Development proposals should consider opportunities for view enhancement.
 Improvements to significant views that take a pro-active role in repairing past damaging conditions or seek to establish and manage accessible viewing places will be encouraged. - 4.2.22 The views identified in this policy (shown in Figure 4.2) were selected for their historic significance and describe either a view of a heritage asset itself or a view from a historic viewing place.
-This list is not comprehensive, but aims to include the most significant views in the Borough that are not protected by other policies, for instance within a Conservation Area or as a Major Landscape Feature.
-The Tall Buildings Strategy and Station Area Framework consider many other views within the Borough.
+This list is not comprehensive, but aims to include the most significant heritage views in the Borough that are not protected by other policies, for instance within a Conservation Area.
+There are a number of other views in the Borough that are important for other reasons, and these are covered by other designations and documents.
+Policy EN13 deals with major landscape features, of and within which there are many views of importance.
+There are also a number of views of central Reading, in particular including the station area.
+The Reading Station Area Framework (chapter 7) identifies both longer and shorter distance views that are of importance39.